jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 First setup a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll put the build directory under `~/duovero/` with the `meta-duovero` layer.

+You could manually create the directory structure like this

+    scott@octo:~$ mkdir -p ~/duovero/build/conf

+Or you could use the *Yocto* environment script `oe-init-build-env` like this passing in the path to the build directory

     scott@octo:~$ source poky-fido/oe-init-build-env ~/duovero/build

-You always need this command to setup the environment before using `bitbake`.
-If you only have one build environment, you can put it in your `~/.bashrc`.
-I work on more then one system so tend to always run it manually.
+The *Yocto* environment script will create the build directory if it does not already exist.

-### Customize the conf files
+### Customize the configuration files

+There are some sample configuration files in the `meta-duovero/conf` directory.

+Copy them to the `build/conf` directory (removing the '-sample')

+    scott@octo:~/duovero$ cp meta-duovero/conf/local.conf-sample build/conf/local.conf
+    scott@octo:~/duovero$ cp meta-duovero/conf/bblayers.conf-sample build/conf/bblayers.conf

-The `oe-init-build-env` script generated some generic configuration files in the `build/conf` directory.
-You want to replace those with the conf-samples in the `meta-duovero/conf` directory.
+If you used the `oe-init-build-env` script to create the build directory, it generated some generic configuration files in the `build/conf` directory.
+It is okay to copy over them.

-	scott@octo:~/duovero/build$ cp ~/duovero/meta-duovero/conf/local.conf-sample \
-      conf/local.conf
-    scott@octo:~/duovero/build$ cp ~/duovero/meta-duovero/conf/bblayers.conf-sample \
-      conf/bblayers.conf

-You generally only have to edit these files once.
+You may want to customize the configuration files before your first build.

 ### Edit bblayers.conf

 In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the above instructions when cloning.

+For example, if your directory structure does not look exactly like this, you will need to modify `bblayers.conf`

+    ~/poky-fido/
+         meta-openembedded/
+         meta-qt5/
+         ...

+    ~/duovero/
+        meta-duovero/
+        build/
+            conf/

 ### Edit local.conf